jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_2.rst

 .. include:: ../../links.rst

 #################################################################################
-how to make a person with strings
+how to make a person with f-strings
 #################################################################################

 ----

-I want to make a contact list of people.
-I can use strings_ to represent a person, for example

-* First Name
-* Last Name (Surname)
-* Sex
-* Year of Birth

-can be placed in a string_ (anything in :ref:`quotes`).
+Since I can pass :ref:`objects<what is a class?>` into a string_ with :ref:`f-strings<what is string interpolation?>`.
+I can write one :ref:`function<what is a function?>` that makes a person instead of making one :ref:`function<what is a function?>` for each person.

 ----